 California has seen the biggest retail market yet for cannabis, with sales expected to reach $3.1 billion this year.
 With that great power as the nation’s leading legalized cannabis market, comes great responsibility in regulating it.
 California’s BCC has taken the step of launching a #weedwise awareness campaign.

 The campaign hopes to reach out and educate consumers about the risks associated with cannabis purchased from unlicensed businesses.
 Even though this campaign launched before several deaths related to vaping bunk cartridges, it’s an aptly timed initiative.
 Consumers have already gone from not really caring where their THC comes from to being sharply concerned.

 The SF Chronicle has gone so far as to call on Federal authorities to follow suit.
 Says the opinion column there:

 > “Thus, while California gets #weedwise, outdated federal laws that continue to designate cannabis in the Controlled Substances Act effectively encourage growth of the black market by ensuring state-legal businesses cannot compete with it.”

 A Look Back At The Town That Pot Bought

 So what’s happening in Nipton since?
 This motorcycle travel blog is the latest to visit Nipton, with a narrative not quite worthy of Hunter S. Thompson.
-In fact, the author seems to be downright unaware of the cannabis news and the only “weed” mentioned is of the tumble variety.
+In fact, the author seems to be downright unaware of the cannabis news and the only “weed” mentioned is of the tumbled variety.

-What was news before that?
+What was the news before that?
 Back in October 2018, it was a stampede on the town for lottery tickets.
 This happens frequently with border towns in the western states, where it’s the closest point to participate in another state’s lottery.
 Still, not related to cannabis.